microlinkhq/html-get/README.md

 **html-get** bring the best of both worlds, doing the following algorithm:

-- Determinate if the target URL actually needs prerendering (internally it has a [whitelisted of popular site domains](https://github.com/microlinkhq/html-get/blob/master/src/auto-domains.js) that don't need it).
+- Determinate if the target URL actually needs prerendering (internally it has a [list of popular site domains](https://github.com/microlinkhq/html-get/blob/master/src/auto-domains.js) that don't need it).
 - If it needs prerendering, perform the action using Headless technology, blocking ads trackers requests for speed up the process, trying to resolve the main request in the minimum amount of time.
 - If it does not need prerendering or prerendering fails for any reason (for example, timeout), the request will be resolved doing a GET request.